microsoft/nni/docs/en_US/Tutorial/WebUI.rst

 .. image:: ../../img/webui-img/detail-local.png
    :target: ../../img/webui-img/detail-local.png
-   :alt:
+   :alt: detailLocalImage

-* The button named "Add column" can select which column to show on the table.
+* The button named ``Add column`` can select which column to show on the table.
 If you run an experiment whose final result is a dict, you can see other keys in the table.
-You can choose the column "Intermediate count" to watch the trial's progress.
+You can choose the column ``Intermediate count`` to watch the trial's progress.

 .. image:: ../../img/webui-img/addColumn.png
    :target: ../../img/webui-img/addColumn.png
-   :alt:
+   :alt: addColumnGraph

-* If you want to compare some trials, you can select them and then click "Compare" to see the results.
+* If you want to compare some trials, you can select them and then click ``Compare`` to see the results.

 .. image:: ../../img/webui-img/select-trial.png
    :target: ../../img/webui-img/select-trial.png
-   :alt:
+   :alt: selectTrialGraph

 .. image:: ../../img/webui-img/compare.png
    :target: ../../img/webui-img/compare.png
-   :alt:
+   :alt: compareTrialsGraph